Shamanism in Nepal Himalayas

 Shamanism in Nepal

 A recent anthropological study shows that this is not a single universal Shamanism but multiple forms of Shamanism.
 The diverse types of mediumistic and Shamanistic practices support this argument in Nepal.
-Even though the nation’s specific ethnic groups can be linked with particular ceremonial and religious practices, it is beneficial to think of these historic strands as part of the broader Hindu-Buddhist Shamanistic ritual structure.
-It is common with the hill communities that reflects Nepal’s compound cultural, geographical, and linguistic distinctness.
+Even though the nation’s specific ethnic groups can be linked with particular ceremonial and religious traditions, it is beneficial to think of these historic strands as part of the broader Hindu-Buddhist Shamanistic ritual structure.
+In addition, it is familiar with the hill communities that reflect Nepal’s compound cultural, geographical, and linguistic distinctness.

 Large sections such as “spirit mediumship,” spirit possession, and “shamanism” do not do justice to reflect the whole array of ways in which rituals are practised.

 In early 2019, I spent a few weeks with a Shaman in East Nepal around 2700 meters to learn more about Shamanism.
 The village and its never-ending terraces were occupied predominantly by Tamangs.
 The other Nepalese ethnic groups consisted of Sherpas, Sunuwar Rais, Chettris, and Brahmins in the lower hills.